What is the bowel?

 • have regular bowel movements (not necessarily once a day)

-• don’t have ongoing symptoms of constipation or diarrhoea
+• don’t have ongoing symptoms of constipation Open a glossary item or diarrhoea Open a glossary item

 What affects the bowel?